-Back pain is one of the top ailments that leads people to call their doctors.
-Pain in your upper back or abdomen and sides, also called flank pain or kidney pain has numerous causes.
+Back pain is among the top reasons people call their doctors.
+Pain in your upper back or abdomen and sides, also called flank pain or kidney pain, has numerous causes.

 What Causes Flank Pain?

 If you have persistent pain, you should always consult your physician.
 However, flank pain most commonly results from one of three causes:

 - Urinary tract infection (UTI).